kevinolega/callcentertrainingtips/_posts/2020-09-03-single-effort.md

 permalink: /single/
 author: Kevin Olega
 ---
-As a student, I wanted to spend the least amount of time working.
+I wanted to spend the least amount of time working when I was a student.

 I also wanted to spend the most amount of time playing games and watching movies.